 Class Description: Participants will learn the theory, design, and operational practices for new HVAC equipment technologies being installed in high performance buildings and calculate total cost of ownership to help building owners comply with energy codes and meet building energy management goals.
 Participants will learn the theory, design and operational practices for energy recovery from air and water source systems to determine applicable methods for capturing heating and cooling energy before it is vented or wasted in their building.

-At the completion of Energy Efficient Ventilation Strategies and Energy Savings through Energy Recovery a participant will be able to:
+At the completion of High Performance Heating and Cooling Equipment and Energy Savings through Energy Recovery a participant will be able to: